-1. ChexSystem - Chime bank does not check your credit score or Chexsystem making it incredibly easy to open an account even if you have bad or no credit.
+1. ChexSystem - Chime bank does not check your credit score or Chexsystems which makes it incredibly easy to open an account even if you have bad or no credit.
 Chexsystem contains negative marks about your financial history.
 I know first hand how negatively the Chexsystem impacted me from getting an account with Bank of America and other banks.
 So this is something worth mentioning.

 The Chime Credit Builder card help users build their credit score.
-When cardholders routinely pay for bills & subscription services that gets reported to the major credit bureaus.
+When cardholders routinely pay for bills, groceries, subscription services etc., it gets reported to the major credit bureaus.
 I wish this was out years ago because I have been electronically paying rent on time, every time for 4 years.
 Sharing that information with the top credit bureaus would have increased my credit score a noticeable amount.

 Since my smartphone device supports fingerprint technology I always use it to log into my account.
 The entire process takes less than one second and that is not an exaggeration.
 Having Green Dot & Amex Serve app on my phone as well, these apps take approximately a minute to log into my account.
-Even though serve also have fingerprint technology the app just takes longer to load.
-So yes I love how fast I can log into my Chime account.
+Even though Serve also has fingerprint technology the app just takes longer to load.
+So, yes I love how fast I can log into my Chime account.

 Now you are probably saying "But Chime gets paid for those referrals", and you are probably right.
 However, other sites like Amex and even PayPal have offers that are less relevant to their members.
-Its usually save $5 off this brand, or save this much when you dine with this restaurant or fly with this airline.
-Its decent but it doesn't help you financially.
+Its usually something along the lines of saving $5 off a brand, or saving XX amount when you dine with this restaurant or fly with this airline.
+It's decent but it doesn't help you financially.
 The offers in your Chine account will help your financial burden (supposedly).

-Just Received Our Chime Bank Debit Card
+Chime Bank Debit Card